jolexa/blog.jolexa.net/content/post/gentoo-graphing-the-developer-web-of-trust.md

     - /2012/11/gentoo-graphing-the-developer-web-of-trust/
 ---

-*&#8220;Nothing gets people&#8217;s interest peaked like colorful graphics.
-Therefore, graphing the web of trust in your local area as you build it can help motivate people to participate as well as giving everyone a clear sense of what&#8217;s being accomplished as things progress.&#8221;*
+*&#8220;Nothing gets people's interest peaked like colorful graphics.
+Therefore, graphing the web of trust in your local area as you build it can help motivate people to participate as well as giving everyone a clear sense of what's being accomplished as things progress.&#8221;*

 I graphed the [Gentoo Developer Web of Trust][1], as motivated by the (outdated) [Debian Web of Trust][2].